Table of Contents

 Most importantly, there is almost always a misunderstanding of the total cost of the holdings and running costs.
-This is not the client’s fault, it’s due, in part, to poor regulation from an investor protection viewpoint, and due to the fact that the advisor has not fully disclosed all of the facts in layman’s terms.
+This is not the client’s fault, it’s due, in part, to poor regulation from an investor protection viewpoint, and because the advisor has not fully disclosed all of the facts in layman’s terms.

 1. Are you a Fiduciary?

 This is the single most important question you can ask, although we assume in most cases, especially in Hong Kong, that this question may be met by a blank face.
-A fiduciary is required to act in their client’s best interest at all times, providing full transparency and disclosure of all fees and charges; compensation in any form and conflicts of interest (whether current or potential).
-Would you hire a doctor who is incentivised financially for prescribing a certain treatment over the one you actually need?
+A fiduciary is required to act in their client’s best interest at all times, providing full transparency and disclosure of all fees; compensation in any form and conflicts of interest (whether current or potential).
+Would you hire a doctor who is incentivised financially to prescribe a certain treatment over the one you need?
 Of course not.